-Some publications claim that these weapons were used on the later British battlecruisers, but all 12" (30.5 cm) battlecruisers actually used the older - and shorter - 12"/45 (30.5 cm) Mark X guns.
+Some publications claim that these weapons were used on the Indefatigable class battlecruisers, but all British 12" (30.5 cm) battlecruisers actually used the older - and shorter - 12"/45 (30.5 cm) Mark X guns.

 The Marks XI, XI* and XII were interchangeable and had similar ballistic performance.
 The Mark XI was a Vickers design and resembled the Mark X except that the screwed collar was replaced by a breech ring screwed to the rear jacket.
 One of these guns used on HMS Vanguard had a Holmstrom breech mechanism while the others used the same "pure-couple" breech mechanism as the Mark X. Mark XI* had a short B hoop overlapped by the jacket and the C hoop shrunk over the B tube and screwed onto the jacket.
 To counterbalance this, a D hoop was added over the jacket in front of the breech ring.
 As a result of these modifications, the XI* weighed a ton more than the Mark XI.
 The Mark XII was a similar design and the same weight as the Mark XI but differed from it by having more wire along the chase.
 The Mark XI gun breech mechanism was powered by a 3-cylinder hydraulic motor in place of the customary piston-rack assembly.
 Single guns with minor differences were also made to Elswick, Beardmore and Coventry Ordnance designs.
 Mark XI**, XI*** and XII* were proposed variations that were to have had alterations to the chamber slope for use at high elevations, but none of these were ordered.
 A total of 85 guns of all types were made.